-Now… Garlic butter smothered Portobello Mushrooms stuffed and grilled with fresh mozzarella cheese, grape tomato slices, and drizzled with a rich balsamic glaze!
-I’m done.
+Garlic butter smothered Portobello Mushrooms stuffed and grilled with fresh mozzarella cheese, grape tomato slices, and drizzled with a rich balsamic glaze!

-Garlic buttered mushrooms would have to be one of the best inventions by man (besides chocolate, I know, I hear you), and pairing them with classic Caprese flavours creates the best of both worlds.
+Garlic buttered mushrooms would have to be one of the best inventions by man and pairing them with classic Caprese flavours IN THESE Caprese Stuffed Garlic Butter Portobellos creates the best of both worlds!

-Now, it is optional to garlic butter them…but if I’m going to be completely honest..not really optional because the flavour combination is insane!
-I guess it could be optional for those watching their fat intake is what I mean.
+- The garlic butter is optional but if I’m going to be completely honest..not really optional because the flavour combination is insane!

-Just remember to thoroughly pay them dry before brushing with the butter so they don’t release too much
+- Thoroughly pay them dry with paper towel before brushing with the butter so they don’t release too much water or liquid while cooking.

 I tried two different Mozzarella options: one with grated and one with fresh.
 To be honest, we loved both, but the fresh version just turned out so much more creamy and cheesy with a better Mozzarella flavour.